openstax/corgi/docs/glossary.rst

    Container Orchestration
       Software that provides the ability to operate, manage, configure, and scale containers across ``n`` number of host servers.

+   JumpHost
+      "A system on a network used to access and manage devices in a separate security zone." `wikipedia <https://en.wikipedia.org/wiki/Jump_server>`_.
+In other words,
+      a server that acts as an intermediary between your host machine and another machine where you don't have direct access.
+SSH can be configured to use a JumpHost to make connections.

    Module
       The basic building block of a :ref:`Collection`.
 This could be considered